 Overall, the calibration here did only bring some small corrections, as the TV was already very accurate out of the box, and the process was very fast and without issues.

 You can see our recommended settings here.

-Upscaling of low quality 480p content such as DVDs is good.
+Upscaling of low-quality 480p content such as DVDs is good.
 Some halo artifacting is visible along edges, but there is a good range of options to customize the upscaling depending on preferences.

-Native 4k content such as UHD Blu-rays or high quality streaming content is displayed without any issues.
+Native 4k content such as UHD Blu-rays or high-quality streaming content is displayed without any issues.

-Great wide color gamut; saturated colors in HDR content will be shown fairly well, but not quite as well as some other TVs like the LG OLED B7A.
+Great wide color gamut; saturated colors in HDR content will be shown fairly well, but not quite as well as some other TVs like the LG B7 OLED.
 The TV's color accuracy for less saturated colors is also fairly good, so the overall HDR image will be accurate.

 The TV's HDR EOTF follows the target PQ curve very closely up until it rolls off and clips at its peak brightness.
 The EOTFs in the 'Game' and 'Graphics' picture modes also follow the target closely.
 Users who want a brighter HDR image can increase the TV's 'Gamma' and 'Adv. contrast enhancer' settings, which will raise the EOTF to be brighter than the target curve.

 Update 05/02/2018: The color gamut was erroneously measured at a 50% stimulus.
 It has been remeasured at 75% stimulus to be in line with our other TVs.
 The results remain almost identical.

 Decent color volume in HDR.
 The Sony X900F's local dimming does a good job of extending its wide color gamut down to a range of different brightness, so darker colors will look as saturated as brighter colors.